 For a bucktail, sparser may also be more effective.
 I've read that Bob Clouser, the developer of the Clouser minnow, tied the ones he used for himself so sparse that his customers wouldn't buy them.
 I've also read that a bucktail that has been chewed on to the point that there may be no more than about a dozen hairs left is just as effective (if not more so) than one right out of the package.
 They don't have to be large to be effective, either.
 I'm sure that a lot more American anglers have been casting woolly buggers with their tenkara rods than sparse bucktails, but I'll bet the bucktails work just as well and are a lot more pleasant to cast.
 Add bucktails to your American tenkara techniques?
 I certainly would.

 And buggers?
 Well, the Killer Bugger has turned out to be an excellent fly for fishing with tenkara rods.
 It is small enough, and lightly enough weighted that you can cast one with any tenkara rod.
 And, boy do they catch fish!

 Now for some truly American tenkara techniques: tenkara bass and bluegills - but that's a whole 'nother page (at least).

 And to push the envelope even more: carp!

-This is really where American techniques are going to diverge from Japanese techniques.
+This is where American techniques are really diverge from Japanese techniques.
 Tenkara fishing in Japan is pretty much limited to fishing for trout and char in the mountain streams of western Japan.
 Here in the US, that would be like tenkara fishing only in the mountains of Colorado and Utah.
-No, the genie is already of of that bottle.
+No, that genie is already of of the bottle.
 We fish tenkara from Maine to California and Florida to Washington (and Alaska and Hawaii)!
 Lakes, farm ponds, warm water streams all hold fish and all those fish are fun to catch.
-Tenkara, at least American tenkara is not just for small mountain streams!
+Tenkara, at least American tenkara, is not just for trout in small mountain streams!